 Being notified of new releases

-Whenever a new release is made the Test Bed team sends its known users a brief email listing key highlights.
-Such emails take into account received feedback to focus on points that are of most interest.
-Apart from this however, you can also be notified automatically for new releases by:
+Whenever a new release is made, the Test Bed team will notify users that have requested included features with a brief email to highlighting their availability.
+Apart from such specific updates, you can also be notified automatically for new releases by: